-Documentation required upon program admission includes the following mandatory forms:
+Documentation required upon program admission includes the following mandatory documents:

-- Proof of current, active, unrestricted RN Licensure or Georgia Registered Nurse Compact License - Affirmation of Clinical Competencies & Functional Abilities - Authorization for Release of Records and Information

-- Blood Borne Pathogen Exposure Acknowledgement

-- · Clinical Behavior Policy form

-- Consent, Release Waiver of Liability, and Covenant Not to Sue

-- Health Insurance Policy Acknowledgement

-- HIPAA Acknowledgement

-- Honor Code
+- Proof of current, active, unrestricted RN Licensure or Georgia Registered Nurse Compact License - Affirmation of Clinical Competencies & Functional Abilities - Authorization for Release of Records and Information - Blood Borne Pathogen Exposure Acknowledgement - Clinical Behavior Policy form - Consent, Release Waiver of Liability, and Covenant Not to Sue - Health Insurance Policy Acknowledgement - HIPAA Acknowledgement - Honor Code

-- Professional Liability Insurance Policy

-- Student Applied Learning Experience Agreement

-- Student Handbook Acknowledgement
+- Student Applied Learning Experience Agreement - Student Handbook Acknowledgement

-Prior to enrollment in clinical courses, submit the following requirements:
+Prior to enrollment in clinical courses, submit the following documents.
+A/an:

 - Proof of Current American Heart Association CPR Certification-BLS for healthcare providers

 - Proof of Health Insurance

-- Proof of Liability Insurance

 - Proof of HIPAA Certification

 - Proof of OSHA Certification

 - Background Check

 - Drug Screen

 - Annual Health History/Assessment

 - Annual Physical Assessment

 - Immunization documentation (see immunization requirements)

 - Other required compliance items as required by the clinical site

-All student mandatory program forms and clinical compliance documents must be uploaded by the student in the ACEMAPP tracking system.
-Students cannot attend clinical until all compliance documentation has been reviewed and approved by the Clinical Coordinator.
+All student mandatory program forms and clinical compliance documents must be uploaded by the student in the clinical management tracking system.
+Students cannot attend clinical until all compliance documentation has been reviewed and approved by the Clinical Coordinator and the student has received a letter indicating that the clinical site is approved and that they can begin their clinical rotation.